Ifonly-go2019/SRC-Hunting/README.md

 # SRC-Hunting
-Some tools for src bug hunting,made by a salt fish.🐟 And I'm learning how to make some effective tools.
+Some tools for src bug hunting,by a salt fish.🐟
+And I'm learning how to make some effective tools.

 My ID is ：M0nk3y / IFONLY